The AI Litigation Tracker: Updates on Key Media and Entertainment Generative AI Infringement Cases (as of 11/16/24)

 Background: Getty Images filed this lawsuit against image generator Stability AI on February 2nd, 2023, accusing the company of infringing more than 12 million photographs, their associated captions and metadata, in building and offering Stable Diffusion and DreamStudio.
 Getty’s claims are similar to those in The New York Times v.
 Microsoft & OpenAI case above, but here they are in the context of visual images instead of written articles - i.e., unlicensed scraping by their AI with an intent to compete directly with, and profit from, Getty Images (i.e., market substitution).
 This case also includes trademark infringement allegations arising from the accused technology’s ability to replicate Getty Images’ watermarks in the AI outputs.
 Getty filed its Second Amended Complaint on July 8th, 2024, and the parties are currently engaged in jurisdictional discovery related to defendants’ motion to transfer the case to the Northern District of California.
 The judge assigned is Judge Jennifer L. Hall.

-Current Status: No major developments yet again this past week.
-Like last week, this case has been quiet for the last month or so.
-Getty made a request on August 26th for oral argument on the defendants’ motion to dismiss for failure to join a party, motion to dismiss for lack of jurisdiction, and motion to transfer the case to the Northern District of California.
+Current Status: Still nothing new to report.
+We continue to wait on Getty’s August 26th request for oral argument on the defendants’ motion to dismiss and motion to transfer.
 The Court has not ruled on that request, but it should be an interesting hearing if it goes forward.

 Case Background.
 The Authors Guild and seventeen individual authors (including John Grisham, George R.R.
 Martin and Nicholas A. Basbanes) filed a putative class-action suit against OpenAI on September 19th, 2023.
 The plaintiffs claimed that OpenAI trained its ChatGPT LLM by copying their copyrighted works.
 The complaint brings claims under 17 U.S.C. §501 for direct, vicarious, and contributory copyright infringement.
 The case is assigned to Judge Ona T. Wang.